 Mechanical organettes have an important place in history as the first affordable instruments for the mass distribution of recorded music.
 They were made in enormous quantities and in a great variety of styles, beginning in the late 1870s and continuing until superseded by the gramophone in the early 1900s.

 Although the instruments shown on this page play only 14 notes, their musical arrangements were often surprisingly effective.
-Here are some typical examples, each scanned and re-mastered from original 14-note tune sheets from the early 1880's:
+Here are a couple of typical examples, each scanned and re-mastered from original 14-note tune sheets from the early 1880's:

 The "American Orguinette"